port-labs/port-docs/docs/guides/all/ingest-swagger-paths-into-your-catalog.md

 ---
-description: Ingests Checkmarx KICS scan results in your Checkmarx KICS file using Port's GitHub file ingesting feature.
+description: Ingest API paths from a `swagger.json` file in a GitHub repository into Port
 displayed_sidebar: null
-title: Ingest Swagger paths into your catalog
+title: Ingest Swagger paths from swagger.json file into your catalog
 ---

 import Tabs from "@theme/Tabs"